btechspects/btechspects/README.md

 ### Talking about Personal Stuff:

-- 👨‍🎓 I'm a **Software Engineering Student**
+- 👨‍🎓 I'm a **Software Engineering **
-- 🔭 I’m currently working on Frontend platform
+- 🔭 I’m currently working on Fullstack  platform
 - 👨‍🏫 I'm the **Community Leader** at Ghost Coder
 - 💬 Ask me about anything, I am happy to help
 - 🌱 I'm currently learning: DSA and Backend